httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Interaction with Caches

-When selecting a response based on one or more Client Hints, and if the resource is cacheable, the server SHOULD generate a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.
+When selecting a response based on one or more Client Hints, and if the resource is cacheable, the server needs to generate a Vary response header field ({{RFC7234}}) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 ~~~ example
   Vary: Sec-CH-Example